microsoft/RTVS-docs/editing.md

 - **Save workspace when the project closes** will automatically write the R execution context to the .RData file when the project closes.
 Other options are *No* and *Ask*.

+- TODO: document all of the options here.